 The relationship between the SAM and cEOF1 in the troposphere is explained entirely by the zonally symmetric component of the SAM as shown by the high correlation with the S-SAM below 100 hPa and the low and statistically non-significant correlations between the A-SAM and either the 0º or 90º cEOF1.
 In the stratosphere, the 0º cEOF1 is correlated with both A-SAM and S-SAM, while the 90º cEOF1 is highly correlated only with the A-SAM.
 These correlations are consistent with the regression maps of geopotential height in Figure 3.3 and their comparison with those obtained for SAM, A-SAM and S-SAM by Campitelli, Díaz, and Vera (2022a).

-In the case of 90º cEOF2, its correlation with the SAM for the troposphere is associated to the asymmetric variability of the SAM.
+In the case of 90º cEOF2, its correlation with the SAM for the troposphere is associated with the asymmetric variability of the SAM.
 Indeed, the 90º cEOF2 shares up to 92% variance with the A-SAM and only 12% at most with the S-SAM (Figure 3.9.b2).
 Such extremely high correlation between A-SAM and 90º cEOF2 suggests that the modes obtained in this work are able to characterise the zonally asymmetric component of the SAM described previously by Campitelli, Díaz, and Vera (2022a).

 3.5 Tropical sources of cEOFs variabitliy